Join a Program

 • Locations: Israel, United States

-Soliya – Connect Global
+Soliya – Connect Program U.S. & MENA

-Soliya’s Connect Program, in partnership with colleges and universities in the United States and in the Middle East and North Africa, brings together students for four-to-eight weeks to discuss potentially divisive current global events and issues in the presence of facilitators trained in dialogue and conflict resolution.
+Soliya’s Connect Program, in partnership with colleges and universities in the United States and in the Middle East and North Africa, brings together students for four-to-eight weeks to discuss current global events and issues in the presence of facilitators trained in dialogue and conflict resolution.
 Learn more.

 • Participant Age Group: Undergraduate, Graduate, Young adult